ruggeri/coursera/foundations-of-deep-learning/09-reinforcement-learning/README.md

 But then again, I tried another time and got performance on par with the hand-built AI.
 So there may be high variance in training.

+## Overall

+My experience with this was not particularly positive.
+My network was always fluctuating a ton.
+I feel pretty disappointed wiht Q learning.
+One thing that was frustrating was training the Q network and seeing that it was doing a bad job of settling on Q values, but having no idea whether that would mean the learned policy was any good.

+I spent a lot of time on this so I would like to reevaluate before I return to Q learning...